I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 I think Roses are the most Romantic of all flowers and having a rose garden (or rose hedge) is the ultimate in romantic beauty.
 But many gardeners think they're too finicky.
-I used to think that, but lately, I stick by my experience and "roses really are easy".
+I used to agree, but in my experience "roses really are easy".

 Here are some things I did that worked, and some that didn't.
 In fact, you can actually grow roses in the shade !
 Yes, you can...

 Let's look at:

 THE FAIRY ROSE: One of my favourites:

 MOVING ROSES: What if you have to move them?